 “So what’s the big deal with educating young people on their carbon footprint?”

-Starting environmental education at a young age is important because it’s at that time that young people develop their perception of the level of control they have over their surroundings and leads to personal accountability.
-In case you’re like me and need a refresher on the time line of the generations it goes like this: Baby Boomers- 1946-1964, Generation X- 1965-1976, Millennials aka Generation Y- 1977-1995 and last but not least Generation Z 1996-TBD.
+Starting environmental education at a young age is important because it’s at that time that young people develop their perception of the level of control they have over their surroundings and it leads to personal accountability.
+In case you’re like me and need a refresher on the time line of the generations, it goes like this: Baby Boomers- 1946-1964, Generation X- 1965-1976, Millennials aka Generation Y- 1977-1995 and last but not least Generation Z 1996-TBD.

-Baby Boomers tend to be blamed for many of the current issues within our environment, but they should be commended for some notable achievements.
+Baby Boomers tend to be blamed for many of the current issues with our environment, but they should be commended for some notable achievements.
 Baby Boomers are responsible for both the Clean Air Act, and the first ever Earth Day in 1970.
 Our goal should be for all generations to unite for the common goal of continued education and self-awareness.
-We can all understand the concept that when spurring future policies that protect our planet it will be with the help of our younger generation to put plans into action.
+We can all understand the concept that when creating future policies that protect our planet, it will require the help of our younger generation to put plans into action.
 The sustainability of our Earth’s resources and health will be made possible by the next generation, but they will need the educational tools we provide now to be successful.

 I hope you’ve enjoyed my ramblings on this edition of Make it Green Mondays.

 For Oklahoma Green Schools,